Student Advisor Position Description:

 Primary Duties & Responsibilities

-- Assist with planning, coordination and implementation of the day-to-day program activities, including (though not limited to) planning and facilitating daily program workshops.
+- Assist with planning, coordination and implementation of the day-to-day program activities.

 - Supervise and mentor student participants to ensure that students’ goals are being met, and effectively resolve problems as they arise.